B-1ankx/ET575_FALL--2025/README.md

-class projects for ET 575 intro to C++ programming
+class lessons & exercises for ET 575 intro to C++ programming